 The Verkada AC41 is capable of supporting Verkada Readers over RS-485 and standard Wiegand readers.
-The following diagram shows the wire types that are recommended for use with the Verkada AC41.
+The following diagram shows the wire types and max lengths that are recommended for use with the Verkada AC41.

 We recommend using one twisted pair for - (ground) and + (power) and one twisted pair for the data (D0/D1, in the case of a Wiegand reader, or A/B, in the case of a Verkada Reader).